azekillDIABLO/Broker.bat/README.txt

 del mig.dll cls
 ⇪It works!

 I hope you will find Broker useful!
-Remenber to take care while using it!
+Remember to take care while using it!